-Four thousand cyclists will pedal 122 kilometres for the 9th annual RBC GranFondo Whistler.
+Four thousand cyclists will pedal 122 kilometres for the 10th annual RBC GranFondo Whistler.
 Starting this year, the RBC GranFondo Whistler is now a qualifier for the 2020 UCI GranFondo World Championships and 2019 World Series.

 The road biking ride runs from Vancouver, along the Sea-to-Sky Highway, to Whistler.

 Spectators can be part of the RBC GranFondo Whistler experience too!
 Residences and businesses along the route will have front row seats as thousands of participants challenge themselves up the Sea to Sky corridor.

 The following locations are recommended spectator areas:

 - 7:00 a.m.
 (West Vancouver) - Cheer on the riders on Taylor Way Boulevard as they approach the 7 km mark and prepare for the first steep climb.

 - 8:00 a.m.
 (Squamish) - The riders will pass by Mamquam Road in Squamish at the 67 km mark.
 Spectators can watch curbside at Garibaldi Village Mall.